corrode/corrode.github.io/content/blog/hardening-rust/index.md

 }
 ```

-**Panic behavior isn't the only runtime failure mode you need to worry about.**
+Panic behavior isn't the only runtime failure mode you need to worry about.

-## Panic Hooks Make Failures Observable
+## Observing Failures With Panic Hooks

 Now that you understand how panics work, let's talk about operational hardening.